hpe-dev-incubator/hpe-dev-portal/content/blog/use-redfish-and-ipv6-to-find-lost-servers.md

 target="_blank">Internet Protocol Journal</a>.

 And don't forget to check out some of my other
-<a href="https://developer.hpe.com/search/?term=donze" target="_blank">blog posts</a>
-on the HPE Developer portal to learn more about Redfish tips and tricks.
+<a href="https://developer.hpe.com/search/?term=donze" target="_blank">blog posts</a> on the HPE Developer Community portal to learn more about Redfish tips and tricks.